-Intermediate lessons run from 7:45-8:30pm.
+Each month we have two montly series running, one at 7:00pm and one at 7:45pm.
 We alternate months between Lindy Hop, Charleston, Balboa, vernacular jazz, and other topics.
-The beginner lesson is immediately afterwards from 8:00-9:00pm.
-Intermediate dancers are highly encouraged to participate in beginner lessons as well.
+If you register for the montly series you are also welcome to stay for the Swing 101 lesson at 8:30pm.
 You can always work on your fundamentals, and having more experienced dancers in the class helps our beginners!

 Following lessons we host hour and a half of social dancing and practice time from 9:00-10:30pm.
 The absolute best way to learn to dance is to get on the floor and rock out!
 It's also a great time to interact with other dancers and ask questions.

-Cat's Corner is only $5/week.
-That covers admission to both the lessons and social dance.
+Cats Corner monthly series are usually $20/month.
+That covers both the lessons and the social dance.
 For more information visit our Cats' Corner Page!

 Our famous 4th Saturday dance has been going strong since 2009.
 Named after the Savoy Ballroom in Harlem, NY, this dance offers three full hours of social dancing.
 You might also meet dancers from Richmond, Lynchburg, Harrisonburg, and other nearby dance scenes.

 The intermediate workshop runs from 5:00-7:00pm.
 This once-a-month special workshop could be on any imaginable topic.
 We often run a poll on Facebook to determine the topic for the upcoming month, so look for that on our Facebook Group!
-Students in this workshop should be comfortable with Lindy Hop and be able to do swing-outs and other variations.
 The workshop is just $10, or $15 if combined with the social dance.

 In order to really progress and become a well-rounded dancer, you should to get out and experience dancing in different places, dance with different dancers, and learn from different teachers.
 We routinely post nearby events run by our friends on our Calendar.
 Also, check the Facebook group see who is travelling this weekend, and maybe ask them for a ride.
 (Or maybe YOU can be the one offering rides!)